 NASW – A felony conviction does prevent a student from being able to apply and being accepted into the NASW.

-Liability Insurance -‐ Will consider liability insurance for a student or professional with a felony/misdemeanor conviction on a case by case basis.
+Liability Insurance -‐ Will consider liability insurance for a student or professional with a felony/misdemeanor conviction on a case-by-case basis.
 They do not guarantee approval.

 TN Board of Social Workers – A student with a conviction must provide a letter of explanation and a jurisdictional form (court form) that indicates the final disposition of the case.
-The board will review and consider each application on a case by case basis.
+The board will review and consider each application on a case-by-case basis.

 Privacy Rights of Students